Simultaneous sweet-spot locking of gradiometric fluxonium qubits

 where $m$ is the number of trapped fluxons corresponding to $B_\mathrm{cd}$ and the area of the ring, $\alpha=(L''-L')/(L''+L')$ is the inductive asymmetry between the loops, and the effective flux bias induced by a uniform applied field $B_\mathrm{ext}$ is given by

 where $\Phi'_{\mathrm{ext}}$ and $\Phi''_{\mathrm{ext}}$ are the external fluxes created by $B_\mathrm{ext}$ in each loop.
-Note that the effective flux $\Phi_\mathrm{eff}$ only designates the flux created by the applied magnetic field $B_\mathrm{ext}$, which we distinguish from the flux arising from the trapped fluxons and given by $m (1+\alpha) /2$.
-Note that magnetic field gradients increase the effective flux bias via the first term in \cref{eq:Phi_eff}.
+Note that the effective flux $\Phi_\mathrm{eff}$ only designates the flux created by the applied magnetic field $B_\mathrm{ext}$, which we distinguish from the flux arising from the trapped fluxons and given by $m (1+\alpha)/2$, and that magnetic field gradients increase the effective flux bias via the first term in \cref{eq:Phi_eff}.

 For even numbers of fluxons $m$ trapped in the ring, including $m=0$, the fluxonium is locked at the zero flux sweet spot (hereafter designated as $0$-locked).
 For odd $m$, the qubit is locked at the half-flux-quantum sweet spot, $\pi$-phase biasing the junction ($\pi$-locked).
-Following \cref{eq:Phi_eff}, in the ideal case of a completely symmetric sample, the qubit is only susceptible to field gradients, suppressing crosstalk, and there is no need for static field bias.
+Following \cref{eq:Phi_eff}, in the ideal case of a completely symmetric sample, the qubit is only susceptible to field gradients, suppressing crosstalk from homogeneous fields and removing the need for static field bias, which additionally reduces the heat load in the cryostat.
+As the magnetic field is proportional to $1/d^2$, with $d$ the distance to the next neighbor's flux line, the gradient is proportional to $1/d^3$ which reduces flux crosstalk by orders of magnitude (see Appendix \ref{subsec:flux_crostalk}).
 In a real device, some asymmetry is unavoidable.
 By tuning the area and inductive asymmetries of the loops, both the effective area $A_\mathrm{eff}= \Phi_\mathrm{eff}/B_\mathrm{ext} $ and the remaining flux offset at zero field $\text{sgn}(A_\mathrm{eff})m\alpha/2$ can in principle be made arbitrarily small, independently.

 The samples (cf.~\crefadd{fig:fig1}{a}) are fabricated in a single e-beam lithography step, using a three-angle shadow evaporation, similarly to Ref.~\cite{grunhaupt_granular_2019} (cf.~\cref{subsec:fabrication}).
 Six chips, each hosting one to two qubits, are mounted in the same 3D copper waveguide, equipped with a global magnetic field coil, similar to Refs.~\cite{Kou2018Jun, winkel_implementation_2020}.
 We estimate the relative contribution to $\Phi_\mathrm{eff}$ from magnetic field gradients to be $10^{-4}$ via the first term in \cref{eq:Phi_eff}, which in the following can be neglected.
 We perform standard dispersive microwave reflection measurements at $\SI{30}{mK}$, as shown in \crefadd{fig:fig1}{b}.
 In order to achieve single-shot readout, we employ a Josephson parametric amplifier (JPA) \cite{winkel_nondegenerate_2020} operated in reflection.